Whether on Earth Day or any other day of the year, it may be a relief to find out that drinking Kombucha is earth friendly.

-Earth Day was founded by Sen. Gaylord Nelson in response to the disastrous oil spill off the coast of Santa Barbara in 1969.
+Earth Day, which is celebrated April 22 each year, was founded by Sen. Gaylord Nelson in response to the disastrous oil spill off the coast of Santa Barbara in 1969.

 1. Improve Your (Internal) Energy Efficiency

 With gas prices soaring & air conditioner season kicking in, everyone is focused on saving energy.
-I can’t think of anything we don’t spend time trying to optimize for energy efficiency.
-My question for you is why not your body as well?
+We all try to optimize for energy efficiency.
+Why not your body as well?

 Answer: Improve inefficient digestion.

 Surprised?
-Energy that gets diverted to break down food in your gut takes a toll.
-Bloating or sluggish digestion leads to feeling distracted and distressed.
+A constant diversion of energy for breaking down food in the gut takes a toll.
+Bloating or sluggish digestion leads to distraction and distress.

 3. Shift from Consumer Cycle